Trustwise Launches the First Trust Layer for Agentic & Generative AI - LEARN MORE

 Enterprise adoption of autonomous agents is exploding.
 Gartner predicts that 33% of enterprise software applications will include agentic AI, and at least 15% of day-to-day work decisions will be made autonomously through AI agents.
 Developer usage of agents is also surging, with 99% of developers surveyed by IBM exploring or building AI agents.
 However, the enterprise stack is not ready.

 AI agents act unpredictably, overspend, and leak data, amplifying chaos, cost, and compliance risk.
 They are the next insider threat: unmonitored, deeply embedded, and operating at machine speed.
 Anyone can build agents, from code writers to copilots, but few can secure and control them.
 Existing tools like observability and prompt filtering can’t stop prompt injections, toolchain exploits, or message compromise that hijack agent behavior.
-Without AI-SPM, enterprises are flying blind.
+Without Agentic SPM, enterprises are flying blind.

 “AI agents are transformative, but unshielded agents introduce a new class of insider threats,” said Manoj Saxena, CEO and founder of Trustwise.
 “Just like human employees, they require oversight and runtime enforcement.
 Harmony AI provides the missing trust layer, securing digital workers at runtime while giving developers speed, security teams control, and enterprises the confidence to scale AI safely.”